Updated 18/05/2019 with guidance on how to embed files in read-write.

 To get a preview, you need to choose the first option in the Insert/File menu below :

 OneNote adds a copy of the file in the “OneNote Uploads” folder (at the root of OneDrive).
-You may later move the file towards another location without breaking the file (but still in OneDrive).
+You may later move the file towards another location (but still in OneDrive) without breaking the link.